theswiftfox/xivchatbridge/README.md

 FFXIV ChatBridge plugin for Dalamud.
 Allowing to access the chat from the browser.

+## How to build
+1. Build UI dist via trunk in XIVChatUI: `trunk build --release`
+2. Copy everyting in `XIVChatUI/dist` to `DalamudPlugin/XIVChatBridge/Frontend`
+3. Build Plugin using Visual Studio

 ## How to access from other devices
 ⚠️ Only do this if you know what you are doing.
 There is currently no authentication enabled.